 Bright Young Folk said of her 2015 debut solo album, "My Mind From Love Being Free has finally announced Lindsay Straw onto the folk scene in magnificent style."
 A generous grant from Club Passim's Iguana Music Fund and a successful Kickstarter campaign allowed her to record and release her second album, The Fairest Flower of Womankind, in early 2017.
 She was featured at the 2015 Northeast Regional Folk Alliance conference in Kerhonkson, NY as a quad showcase performer.
 In addition to performing extensively throughout New England at renowned venues such as Club Passim and festivals like the Boston Irish Festival, 2015 and 2016 saw Lindsay touring the west coast, both solo and with Irish musicians Darcy Noonan and Preston Howard; the Midwest with flute and tin whistle player Caroline O'Shea; and Ireland and England with folk-blues trio The Morning Tree.
 She is also in high demand for weddings and private events in the Boston area and beyond.

-In addition to performing solo, Lindsay regularly plays with her Boston-based Irish quartet The Ivy Leaf and with her West Coast friends fiddler Darcy Noonan and uilleann piper Preston Howard, and frequently collaborates with Providence-based duo The Vox Hunters.
+In addition to performing solo, Lindsay plays with mandolinist Jordan Santiago, her Boston-based Irish quartet The Ivy Leaf, and frequently collaborates with Providence-based duo The Vox Hunters.
 She also teaches lessons and workshops.

 ". . . she sounds like nobody but herself and her original arrangements fit the songs like gloves." - Steve Hunt, fRoots